CloudNative-OracleAPAC/CloudNative-VBCS/PART_2.md

 ![alt text](resources/images/ui/54.png "Logo Title Text 1")

 > Now you're done with your table, next is adding some actions to the data.
 The next few steps will guide you on adding a Create Employee function and Edit Employee function.
-You will notice that VBCS has some nice prebuild quickstarts to help you generating the various pages and linking the navigation.
+You will notice that VBCS has some nice pre-built quickstarts to help you generating the various pages and linking the navigation.

 ![alt text](resources/images/ui/55.png "Logo Title Text 1")